Hornbill-Docs/esp-config/esp-config/getting-started/using-configuration.md

 ---
 # Using Configuration

-## Introduction
-This document covers how to access and use Hornbill Configuration.
+# Using Configuration
 Hornbill Configuration gives you access to all the configuration settings for your Hornbill instance.
-Configure everything from setting up your Organizational structure including the users, departments, and teams that will be using Hornbill and their rights to what they can access down to setting up mailboxes, webhook integration, and the finite system settings.
-The different areas within Platform Configuration are sensitive to your rights and each user will only see the options to which they have been granted access.
+Configure your organizational structure including departments, teams, and the users who will be using Hornbill.
+Set up email, languages, view your subscriptions, install apps, and much more.
+The different areas within Configuration are sensitive to your rights and each user will only see the options to which they have been granted access.

+## Topics Covered
+* How to access configuration
+* How to search
+* Browsing configuration

 ## Accessing Configuration
 You can access Hornbill Configuration from the main Hornbill App using the URL `https://live.hornbill.com/<your-instance-name>/`.
 To access Platform Configuration select the cog icon displayed at the bottom of the left-hand icon bar, or use **[Ctrl + Shift + S]** on your keyboard.